climbcat/cbui/README.md

 ## Windows

-If using the platform layer, e.g. <code>ENABLE_GLFW</code> is set, manually extract the provided 'lib_win.zip', or provide glew/glfw in a different way.
+If using the platform layer (when <code>ENABLE_GLFW</code> is set), manually extract the provided 'lib_win.zip', or provide glew/glfw in a different way.

 Install cmake for windows via https://cmake.org/download/.